OfficeDev/outlook-dev-docs/docs/add-ins/addin-tutorial.md

 Before going any further, let's test the basic add-in that the generator created to confirm that the project is setup correctly.

-1. In your command prompt/shell, make sure you are in the root directory of your project, and enter `npm start`.
+1. At the command prompt, make sure you are in the root directory of your project, and enter `npm start`.
 This will start a web server at `https://localhost:3000`.

 1. Open either Internet Explorer or Microsoft Edge and navigate to `https://localhost:3000`.
 If the page loads without any certificate errors, proceed to step 4.
 If your browser indicates the site's certificate is not trusted, proceed to the next step.